jaiprakashoffcl/Simple-Quiz-Game-Py/README.md

 instagram:- https://www.instagram.com/jaiprakash._.official/

 If you have any confusion, please feel free to contact me.
-Thank you
+Thank you.